rust-db/refinery/README.md

 ## Contributing

 :balloon: Thanks for your help improving the project!
-No contribution is too small and all contributions are valued, feel free to open Issues and submit Pull Requests
+No contribution is too small and all contributions are valued, feel free to open Issues and submit Pull Requests.

 ## License